Toebzy/Recommendation-System/README.md

 Føles lidt som robotsprog, kunne godt være simplificeret mere eller forklaret mere i dybde.
 Ville være nice hvis der i stedet for “recommended” ville stå noget som f.ek.s: “Brugere som dig kan godt lide:”

-Ud fra denne feedback har vi lavet opdateringer til vores frontend, og gjort det mere tydeligt for brugeren i form af visualisering.
+### Fixes done after user review
-From this feedback we have made some changes to our frontend prototype in streamlt, made it easier for the user to navigate and learn we made the following changes:
+From this feedback we have made some changes to our frontend prototype in streamlt, made it easier for the user to navigate and learn.
+We made the following changes:
-- More readable text next to the diagrams
+- More readable text next to the diagrams.
-- More text in genreal
+- More text in genreal.
-- Med mere
+- Added the amounts of votes to the movie when recommending through genre.
+- Changed some of the language use.

 ## Results
 Our user recommendation function, works by recommending highly rated titles of the same genre.
-We can't get anything meaningful out of this, due to our inability to test it with user surveys.
+After conducting some user reviews we concluded that our users are satisfied with the recommendations albeit sometimes they feel like the movies are a bit old.
 The other recomendation system is more advanced, and works on more than just similar genres.
-Therefore we can also value the response with an accuracy.
+Therefore we can also value the response with an accuracy. the low MSE we get is caused by us being forced to use smaller data sizes than we would have liked to.

+If this project was scaled up in size, we feel there would be a chance that it could help users get a good movie recommendation without being overwhelmed by the infinite choices the vast internet supplies them with.
+We also feel like we have created a basic version of a system a streaming company would be able to use to recommend movies to other users based on their userbase, thus helping them keep their customers with them, while at the same time being satisfied with the service.

 ## Streamlit
 To open the Streamlit app open a terminal/console on the Exam folder and type "streamlit run Overview.py"